-Opals formed from hydrated silicon dioxide and were created when water-based silica solutions deposited gel-like substances in gaps and crevices in rocks.
+Opals formed from hydrated silicon dioxide were created when water-based silica solutions deposited gel-like substances in gaps and crevices in rocks.
 They are often found around areas where there are hot springs or geysers.
 This natural process actually occurs reasonably frequently, but often the resulting stone is a lacklustre ‘common Opal’ with its atoms arranged randomly within the stone, meaning there is no crystal structure.
-Common Opals also come in a variety of different base colours but often have little or no play of colour.
-Gem-quality Opals do, however, have a neatly arranged crystal structure and almost always have a play of colour.
+Common Opals also come in a variety of different base colors, but often have little or no play of color.
+Gem-quality Opals do, however, have a neatly arranged crystal structure and almost always have a play of color.

 Boulder Opal consists of fine layers of Opal which have formed naturally on ironstone rock.
 Much like Ammolite, it is removed from its host rock while it is being cut and then placed back on to it.
-This means that for most Boulder Opal the finished gem is actually a doublet or triplet.
-Boulder Opal from Queensland is declared by many experts to have the most brightness and best appearance of the Australian Opals.
-Sometimes beautiful quality Opal can form naturally but in fragile layers that would never survive day to day wear in jewellery.
+This means that for most Boulder Opal, the finished gem is actually a doublet or triplet, and Boulder Opal from Queensland is declared by many experts to have the most brightness and best appearance of the Australian Opals.
+Sometimes beautiful quality Opals can form naturally, but in fragile layers that would never survive day to day wear in jewelry.
 When these thin slices are taken and strengthened with ironstone later, we call this Crystal Opal on Ironstone.

 OPAL CRYSTAL HEALING